BirthdayResearch/jellyfishsdk/packages/api-core/README.md

 agnostic implementation of the RPC.
 All concerns are grouped within one `ts` file for better developer experience of browsing and maintaining the code.

-`JellyfishError` encapsulate RPC errors from DeFiChain within a structure.
+`ApiError` encapsulate RPC errors from DeFiChain within a structure.
 This allows for `instanceof` or type of error handling with rich structure.

 `JellyfishJSON` allows parsing of JSON with 'lossless', 'bignumber' and 'number' numeric precision.